saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 17
 Learned: OOP classes with attributes and methods.
 Built a Quiz Game using classes to manage questions and track the score.

+## Day 18
+Learned: Turtle graphics and GUI — drawing shapes, using loops and functions with the Turtle module to create visual programs.